ROI of Email Marketing what are the Statistics?

 So, now in today’s time, consumers will look forward to an even more authentic and interactive email experience where marketers will have to use more tools and technologies to deliver that.

 Do you still think that email marketing is dead?
-It’s clear that the reports of email marketing’s death are greatly exaggerated.
+It’s clear that the reports of email marketing’s death aren’t true.

 Far-off from being dead, email marketing is alive, sound, and progressively more relevant for you to reach audiences across demographics.
 Give yourself a head start by upgrading yourself in the new trends in email marketing.